Breast Lift in Palos Verdes, CA

 What Is a Breast Lift?

-Young adult women tend to have ‘perky,’ well-positioned breasts.
-After pregnancy and over time, breast sagging may occur, causing the breasts, nipples, and areolas to hang below the breast crease.
-A breast lift surgically removes excess breast skin, improves breast projection, and repositions the breasts and areolas so that they look more attractive and youthful.
-Schedule a Breast Lift consultation with Dr. J. Brian Boyd in South Bay.
+Young adult women tend to have ‘perky,’ uplifted and firm breasts.
+After pregnancy and over time, sagging may occur, causing the breasts, nipples, and areolae to hang below the breast crease (inframammary fold).
+A breast lift (mastopexy) surgically removes excess breast skin, improves breast projection, and repositions the breasts and areolae so that they look more attractive and youthful.

 - Creates youthful breast perkiness